WICG/file-system-access/AccessHandle.md

 [Recommendation for Augmented
 OPFS](https://docs.google.com/document/d/1g7ZCqZ5NdiU7oqyCpsc2iZ7rRAY1ZXO-9VoG4LfP7fM).

+Although this proposal is the successor "in spirit" to Storage Foundation API, the two APIs operate on entirely different sets of files.
+There exists no way of accessing a file stored through Storage Foundation API using the Origin Private File System, and vice versa.

 ## Goals & Use Cases

 Our goal is to give developers flexibility by providing generic, simple, and